 The Performance Culture system includes a place to record personal goals and professional development on all self-assessments.

-How to Coach on Personal Goals
+How to Set Personal Goals

 1. Keep it simple.